Queen Anne heated floor membrane

-The largest amount of space you can use floor heat in Queen Anne with one 120 volt thermostat is about 130 square foot or so.
-So, in larger rooms, it's sometimes smart to install two separate thermostats because if you're using one area as a living space or hanging out in another for different purposes than the rest of the room, you could operate your floor heat in Queen Anne zones independently.
+The largest amount of space you can use Queen Anne heated floor membrane with one 120 volt thermostat is about 130 square foot or so.
+So, in larger rooms, it's sometimes smart to install two separate thermostats because if you're using one area as a living space or hanging out in another for different purposes than the rest of the room, you could operate your membrane heated floor in Queen Anne zones independently.

 Having multiple thermostat zones gives you much more control over the temperature and can save you on operational costs.
-Everyone's house has different temperature needs room to room with floor heat in Queen Anne.
+Everyone's house has different temperature needs room to room with Queen Anne heated floor membrane.

 Extra thermostats not only eliminate the need for air vents that are never quite doing their job addressing that room to room issue, it takes over the job of your personal heat adjustment needs far more efficiently.